ish013/ish013/README.md

 **ish013/ish013** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on Machine Learning.
+- 🔭 I’m currently working on Data Science.
-- 🌱 I’m currently learning Linux.
+- 🌱 I’m currently learning PowerBi.
 - 👯 I’m looking to collaborate on anything and everything.
 - 💬 Ask me about tech and programming.